omdevteam/om/docs_src/documentation_advanced_documentation.rst

 .. toctree::
    :hidden:

-   onda
+   om

 Code Documentation
 ------------------

-Automatically generated documentation from the code of OnDA can be found :doc:`here <onda>`.
+Automatically generated documentation from the code of OM can be found :doc:`here <om>`.

 Guidelines for Contributors